 Supersession is especially useful for consumer technology products because these gadgets are frequently updated with newer, faster, sleeker versions.
 Supersession is also useful for certain seasonal products that have multiple iterations.
 Essentially, Supersession is another way to use demand history of old, or base, products to forecast a new product.

-Using smartphones as an example, following are four different types of Supersession:
+Using smartphones as an example, the following are four different types of Supersession:

 - One to one: You are phasing out handsets with headphone jacks and transitioning to Bluetooth audio transfer.